dgraph-io/dgraph/.github/ISSUE_TEMPLATE.md

 -->

+-

 ## Current Behavior

 <!---

 If describing a bug, tell us what happens instead of the expected behavior.

-If suggesting a change/improvement, explain the difference from current behavior.
+If suggesting a change or an improvement, explain the difference between your suggestion and current behavior.

 -->

+-

 ## Possible Solution

 <!---

-Not obligatory, but this is the place to suggest the underlying cause and possible fix for the bug, if you have one, or ideas how to implement the addition or change.
+Not obligatory, but this is the place to suggest the underlying cause and possible fix for the bug, if you have one, or ideas on how to implement the fix.
 We'll be sure to credit your ideas in the commit log, or better yet, submit a PR and you'll get credit for the whole thing.

 -->

+-

-## Steps to Reproduce (for bugs)
+## Steps to Reproduce

 <!---

-This is the most important information you can give us in this bug report.
+This is the most important information you can give us for a bug report.
-Without good information here, it will take much longer to get your issue resolved!
+Without good information, it will take much longer to resolve your issue!

 The best strategy here is to assume the maintainer reading this just started working on the project yesterday.